 Keep Toys Stored Off the Floor

-Little else can make a room feel cramped than a ton of toys scattered all over the floor.
-To be realistic, if your children are young, a certain amount of toys on the floor is to be expected.
-What's important, though, is to have a place for the toys to go once they are done playing with them.
+Nothing like a ton of toys scattered all over the floor to make a room feel cramped.
+Of course, if your children are young, a certain amount of toys on the floor is to be expected—but it's important to have a place for the toys to go once they are done playing with them.
 These wood bins work well for toys because they are stacked and don't come out far from the wall.Continue to 16 of 21 below.

 16 of 21